Can primary care doctors refuse to take insurance?

 Direct primary care vs. cash-only medical practices

-With all of the difficulties of dealing with insurance companies, there are more doctors who don’t take insurance.
+With all of the difficulties of dealing with insurance companies, more doctors have stopped taking insurance.

 Of course, someone has to pay the tab.
-When physicians decide to stop taking insurance,patients have to foot the bill, or at least those patients who choose to do so.
+When physicians decide to stop taking insurance, patients have to foot the bill.

 Doctors who request cash payments effectively cut out the extensive paperwork requirements of the insurance company, which means less of an administrative burden on the doctor and their staff.